How Much Transmission Fluid Does a 4l60e Hold

 When installing the converter onto the transmission, please pour approximately one quart of ATF (automatic transmission fluid) into the converter before installing it into the transmission.

 Finish the installation of the transmission.
-When finished, install four quarts of ATF in the transmission.
+When finished, install four quarts of Dexron ATF in the truck transmission.
 Start the engine and immediately add two more quarts.
 Now, you can add additional fluid to fill the transmission.

 How do you check automatic transmission fluid?